Daniel-N-Huss/React-Redux-Minesweeper/README.md

 #### `npm run storybook`

-Launches the storybook component test environment at [http://localhost:6006](http://localhost:6006) <br /> Here you can see component renderings.
+Builds and launches the storybook component test environment at [http://localhost:6006](http://localhost:6006) <br /> Here you can see component renderings.

 ## Future Features: